Homotopy classes of Newtonian spaces: Introduction

-The outline of the paper is as follows.
-In the first and second subsections of the introduction, relevant facts and notions concerning analysis on metric spaces are presented, including the concept of upper gradients, Poincar\'e inequalities and the Newtonian and Dirichlet classes of mappings.
-The third subsection serves as a brief review of the basics of nonpositively curved spaces.
+In the first and second subsections on the introduction, relevant facts on analysis on metric spaces are presented.
+Subsection 1.2 contains the definitions of the Newtonian and Dirichlet classes and the standard and Ohta topologies.
+Poincar\'e inequalities and $p$-quasicontinuity are presented in Subsection 1.3.
+The fourth subsection serves as a brief review of the basics of nonpositively curved spaces.
 Both the definition of Alexandrov and that of Busemann are presented and briefly discussed.